andrewdisley/realchange-cms/hugo/content/privacy/_index.md

   **Usage tracking**

-  Like millions of other websites, Real Change uses Google Analytics to help us see which areas of the site our visitors are using.
+  Like millions of other websites, Real Help uses Google Analytics to help us see which areas of the site our visitors are using.
 From this information, we can make informed choices on how to improve the site.